It comes as a shock to some people to learn that chickens are omnivores!

 The basic feed that we give them enables them to be active and healthy.
 If we fed them nothing else, they would have adequate nutrition from their feed.

-However, chickens like variety, so giving them with a wide variety of things to snack on will keep them happy.
+However, chickens like variety, so giving them a wide variety of things to snack on will keep them happy.

 If your chickens can free range you will hear them murmuring to each other while they glean a variety of seeds, greens, bugs, worms and even the occasional unfortunate small mammal.
 This is not only a nutritional exercise but a very important social one too.